-Our daily activities and purchases can have a significant impact on our forests.
+Our daily activities and purchases can have a great impact on our forests all around the world.
 Fortunately, it is becoming much easier to be a responsible consumer.
 When buying products, it is important to know where they came from and how they were made.
-To find products that came from responsibly managed forests, look for the FSC[®] (Forest Stewardship Council[®]) logo.
+To find products that came from responsibly managed forests look for the FSC® (Forest Stewardship Council®) label.